arpitBhalla/monorepo-changelog/README.md

+# Github Action for Changelog

-# Generate changelog for multi-scope projects
+## Generate template based changelog or release-notes for multi-scope projects

 Use `lerna-changelog` in GitHub action.